aarons22/homebridge-bond/README.md

 # homebridge-bond

 Bond plug-in for [Homebridge](https://github.com/nfarina/homebridge) using the [Bond V2 API](http://docs-local.appbond.com).
-In oder to use this plugin, you'll need to make sure your Bond has been updated to firmware v2.
+In order to use this plugin, you'll need to make sure your Bond has been updated to firmware v2.

 **NOTE: If you are still on v1 (using the Bond Bridge app)**: